goebelmeier/rscp2mqtt-addon/rscp2mqtt/DOCS.md

 ## Support

 Got questions?

-You have several options to get them answered:

-- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
-- The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
-- The Home Assistant [Community Forum][forum].
-- Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-You could also [open an issue here][issue] GitHub.
+If it's related towards the add-on itself, you could [open an issue here][issue] here on GitHub.
+If it's related towards rscp2mqtt you better [open an issue][rscp2mqtt-issue] inside its project.

 ## Authors & contributors

-The original setup of this repository is by [Franck Nijhof][frenck].
+The original setup of this repository is by [Timo Reimann][goebelmeier].

 For a full list of all authors and contributors, check [the contributor's page][contributors].

 ## License

 MIT License

-Copyright (c) 2017-2023 Franck Nijhof
+Copyright (c) 2023 Timo Reimann

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal